PubHubs/PubHubs/.gitlab/issue_templates/update-dependencies.md

 - [ ] In the `global-client` directory, run `npm update` to install minor version updates (probably non-breaking changes).
 - [ ] Run `npm outdated` to check for major updates (difference between wantend and latest) and change the package.json file to update major versions if wanted.
-    - 2025-dec: `vuedraggable` and `mavon-editor` have both a vue2 and vue3 version in npm, which means the latest version can show a lower version number which is for vue2.
+    - 2026-aug: `vuedraggable` has both a vue2 and vue3 version in npm, which means the latest version can show a lower version number which is for vue2.
 - [ ] To address issues that do not require attention, run: `npm audit fix`
 - [ ] To address issues with breaking changes, check them and solve them if possible.